Chart Color Schemes

 Age

-Lochinvar's median age exceeds the national pattern
+Lochinvar's population is slightly older than the national pattern